mirumee/ariadne/docs/index.rst

 Ariadne is a Python library for implementing `GraphQL <http://graphql.github.io/>`_ servers.

-It presents a simple, easy-to-learn and extend API inspired by `Apollo Server <https://www.apollographql.com/docs/apollo-server/>`_, with a declaratory approach to type definition that uses a standard `Schema Definition Language <https://graphql.github.io/learn/schema/>`_ shared between GraphQL tools, production-ready WSGI middleware, simple dev server for local experiments and an awesome GraphQL Playground for exploring your APIs.
+It presents a simple, easy-to-learn and extend API, with a declaratory approach to type definition that uses a standard `Schema Definition Language <https://graphql.github.io/learn/schema/>`_ shared between GraphQL tools, production-ready WSGI middleware, simple dev server for local experiments and an awesome GraphQL Playground for exploring your APIs.

 Features